I have a chronic pain condition called Trigeminal Neuralgia and I’m often asked how I stay so positive.

 We still have a life to live.
 Whether you’re in pain or not, you still have to go to work and look after the house, go out with family and friends, pay the bills and look after your pets.

 Feeling sorry for yourself isn’t going to fix this.
+You are allowed to be sad, but not all day every day.

 Sometimes you need putting in your place.
 It was all said with only love and kindess and my best interests at heart.
 I was shocked and upset, but I got out of bed.
 He actually took me to one of my favourite places on earth that day too and we had an amazing time.
 It was my turning point and the start of my journey into acceptance and happiness.